 “Sorry.
 Can’t have any witnesses and I will get a lot more use out of this than a JoyGirl like you ever will.”

 Korehammer turned toward the door and opened it just enough to see the hallway beyond.
 A young man was heading into a room with one of the male dancers but other than that it was empty.
 He walked out, closed the door and then walked over to the room next door.
 Looking up he saw that the light strip was now green.
 Finally I catch a break. he thought to himself.

 He cautiously opened the door and looked inside.
 The room was identical to the one he just left, even down to the color of the couch.
 He walked over and reached his hand between first set of cushions, finding nothing.
 The smell of old cigarettes and strong perfume assaulted his nose as he went to the next set.
 He reached his hand in and within moments found something.

-Korehammer pulled out a box no bigger than a pack of Coffin Nails.
+Korehammer pulled out a box no bigger than a pack of cigarettes.
 At the push of the small button along the side it popped open, revealing the contents.

 The box had two datachips inside.
 One was marked with what looked like an account number and Korehammer assumed this would give him access to his payment for taking on this assignment.
 The other had no markings whatsoever.
 From all appearances it just looked like an ordinary datachip that you could find anywhere.